Jossiah-Oscar/Jossiah-Oscar/README.md

 - 👋 Hi, I’m @Jossiah-Oscar
 - 👀 I’m interested in Mobile Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently working with Flutter
-- 💞️ I’m looking to collaborate on Mobile apps specifically FinTech
+- 💞️ I’m looking to collaborate on Mobile apps
 - 📫 How to reach me Jossiahoscar@gmail.com

 <!---